-Starboard has been collaborating with International Federations, leading sports manufacturers, composite specialists, and academics from around the world to tackle carbon fibre circularity.
+Starboard has been collaborating with International Federations, leading sports manufacturers, composite specialists, and academics from around the world to create carbon fibre circularity.

 At Starboard, we constantly work to increase our product quality, at the same time as we decrease our environmental impact.
 We search and experiment with recyclable and recycled materials.
 Thus, we are already making net zero plastic fins using different technologies.
 Furthermore, we are searching for suitable end stations for our products.